 \begin{cor} Let $\mathscr{E}(N) := \{m : m \le N, \sigma(R) = m \text{ for some ring } R\}.$ Then, for all $N \ge 5$, where $\log N$ denotes the binary (base $2$) logarithm of $N$.
 In particular, we have $|\mathscr{E}(N)| = \Theta(N/\log(N))$ and

 \end{cor}

 This paper is organized as follows.
 For the majority of the article, we will focus on rings with unity.
 In Section \ref{sect:prelim}, we collect a number of background results that will be used in the rest of the article.
-Section \ref{sect:AGL} is devoted to an analysis of the rings $A(n, q_1, q_2)$.
-We determine precisely when these rings are $\sigma$-elementary and, in that event, derive formulas for their covering numbers.
 Section \ref{sect:Peirce} lays the groundwork for the proof of Theorem \ref{thm:main} by studying the Peirce decomposition of the Jacobson radical of a $\sigma$-elementary ring and providing numerical bounds of covering numbers in certain cases.
 Section \ref{sect:J} is dedicated to proving that most terms in the Peirce decomposition of the Jacobson radical of a $\sigma$-elementary ring must in fact be $\{0\}$ (so, a $\sigma$-elementary ring cannot be ``too far'' from being semisimple), and Section \ref{sect:summands} in turn places severe restrictions on the direct summands of the semisimple residue of a $\sigma$-elementary ring.
 This portion of the work culminates in Section \ref{sect:mainproof}, where we use the results of the previous sections to prove Theorem \ref{thm:main}.

 In Section \ref{sect:othermain}, we deal with the general case where rings need not contain a multiplicative identity.
 After proving Theorem \ref{thm:rngtoring}, we concentrate on proving Theorem \ref{thm:mainunital}, which is accomplished using the methods developed in earlier sections.
 Finally, in a short post-script (Section \ref{sect:E(N)bounds}), we employ the formulas for $\sigma(R)$ in Theorem \ref{thm:main} to prove Corollary \ref{cor:density}.